mvolkmann/blog/src/z.md

 or at least not as efficiently as you could.
 Here are ten tips to improve your terminal usage.

-## Changing Directory
+## Change Directory

 If your work involves switching between projects during a typical day then you likely use the `cd` command quite a bit.
 A great time saver is to define aliases in your shell configuration file to quickly move to your most commonly used directories.
 For example, if you use the zsh shell then you could add the following in your `~/.zshrc` file

 ```bash
 export DOCUMENTS_DIR=$HOME/Documents